-In this page, you will find the detailed guidelines for funded projects under the calls 2016, 2017, 2018 and 2019.
+In this page, you will find the detailed guidelines for CHIST-ERA funded projects.
+They correspond to requirements at the CHIST-ERA level.
 A special attention is paid to the scientific monitoring.
 The financial monitoring is in general the purpose of the national/regional funding organisations involved in the project.

 To each funded project, a CHIST-ERA grant identifier (ID) is assigned.
 You can find your project ID here or as attachment below.
-The project ID should be mentioned in the scientific publications related to your project (scientific and data publications, deliverables and reports...) and in the project Data Management Plan (for Call 2019 projects).
+The project ID should be mentioned in the publications related to your project (scientific and data publications, deliverables and reports...) and in the project Data Management Plan.

 - II.
 Project Toolbox

 An online Toolbox is set up to facilitate the monitoring of your project and interactions with CHIST-ERA and also to foster dissemination and exploitation of the projects outputs.
-With the toolbox, it is possible, among others, to:
+With the toolbox, it is possible:

 - Edit your project description at www.chistera.eu